 It’s one thing to root a team because they come from the home town or because friends and family seem to like them.
 It’s another thing to put money behind them.
 If punters want to spend money in support of a team, they should buy tickets and jerseys.

 When a punter places a bet, he is only going to sustain his bookie or himself.
 Most punters would much rather be holding themselves up.
 Therefore, sports bettors must remain objective.
+Blindly chasing a football jackpot will only lead to trouble.
 Until a gambler gets very good at this, he should avoid betting on any games involving his favorite teams.
 Thus:

 There is Nothing Like Looking, If You Want to Find Something